sigpwned/litecene/README.md

 #### Proximity Phrase Clause

 A phrase clause can be followed immediately by a tilde (`~`) and an integer number to indicate a proximity search.
-In this case, a matching document must contain all the given regular or prefix terms within the given number of terms of each other.
+In this case, a matching document must contain all the given regular or prefix terms within the given number of terms of each other in any order.
+The proximity length must be at least the number of terms in the phrase.
 The following are valid Litecene phrase clauses with proximity:

 * `"hello, world!"~8`
 * `"It wa* the best of times"~10`

 ### List Clause

 A list clause is two or more valid Litecene search clauses separated by whitespace.
+A matching document must match the given clauses in any order.
 The following are all valid Litecene phrase clauses:

 * `hello, world!`
 * `The rain in Spain falls mainly on the plains.`